two people shake hands in an office

 Creating my company

-The contractual termination of your employment contract can be negotiated with your employer without you needing to give any particular reason.
-You can, however, put forward the existence of your business creation project.
+You can negotiate a mutual termination of your employment contract with your employer without having to give a specific reason.
+However, you can highlight the existence of your business creation project.

-There are many advantages to laying your cards on the table with your employer if you want to successfully negotiate the termination of your contract.
-Prepare good arguments to tip the balance in your favor when it comes to amicable dismissal.
-If you are an employee who is appreciated by the company's staff and wish to devote yourself to a project that seems close to your heart, your employer may be sensitive to this.
+There are definitely advantages to being upfront with your employer to successfully negotiate your contract termination.
+Prepare strong arguments to tip the scales in your favor during your amicable dismissal.
+If you're an employee valued by the company staff and want to dedicate yourself to a project that seems close to your heart, your employer might be receptive to it.

-You and your employer can then get together for one or more meetings to reach agreement on the principle of amicable dismissal in return for severance pay.
-If necessary, ask another member of staff or an advisor to help you negotiate the terms of your departure.
+Your employer and you can then meet for one or more interviews in order to find an agreement on the principle of an amicable dismissal against payment of a severance indemnity.
+Get assistance from another member of the company's staff or from an advisor if necessary to negotiate the terms of your departure.

-As soon as you have reached an agreement on your departure from the company, fill in an amicable termination agreement.
-The main information to be included in this agreement is the amount of the severance pay.
-This amount must not be less than the sum you would have received if you had been dismissed in the normal way.
+Once you've agreed on your departure from the company, fill out a mutual termination agreement.
+The main thing to specify in this agreement is the amount of the severance pay.
+This amount must not be less than what you would have received if you had been made redundant in a standard layoff.

-What assistance is available for business start-ups following amicable dismissal?
+What business start-up assistance is available following an amicable dismissal?

-To take advantage of these benefits, you need to register with Pôle Emploi.
-The duration of compensation may vary according to the periods of employment following the end of your employment contract.
+To take advantage of these benefits, you need to register with Pôle Emploi (the French job center).
+The length of compensation can vary depending on the periods of employment following the end of your employment contract.

-You can also benefit from the "Aide à la Création ou à la Reprise d'Entreprise" (ACRE), a partial exemption from social security contributions.
-This exemption is valid for a maximum of one year.
+You can also benefit from the Aid for Business Creation or Takeover (ACRE), which is a partial exemption from social security contributions.
+This exemption is valid for a maximum period of one year.

-You may also be eligible for the Nouvel Accompagnement à la Création et à la Reprise d'Entreprise (Nacre) program, which runs for a minimum of three years.
-It is open to all employees who have opted for a conventional termination of their employment contract.
-It offers assistance in setting up a business, as well as help with financing.
+You can also apply for the New Support for Business Creation and Takeover (Nacre), which is a program that extends over a minimum period of three years.
+It is open to any employee who has chosen to proceed with a conventional termination of their employment contract.
+It offers assistance with setting up a business as well as financial assistance.

-• The amount of unemployment benefit is calculated on the basis of the gross remuneration received by the employee during the 12 months prior to termination of the employment contract.
+• The amount of unemployment benefits is calculated based on the gross salary received by the employee during the 12 months prior to the termination of the employment contract.

-Start by putting together a business plan tailored to your skills and experience.
-If you've never set up or helped to set up a business before, your Pôle emploi advisor may suggest a training course reserved for entrepreneurs.
-This will enable you to learn about administrative and legal formalities, some basic accounting concepts and the procedure for paying taxes on your business.
+Start by preparing your business creation file with a business plan tailored to your skills and experience.
+If you've never created or participated in the creation of a company before, your Pôle Emploi advisor may suggest training specifically for entrepreneurs.
+This training will teach you about the administrative and legal formalities, some basic accounting principles, and the procedure for paying your company's taxes.

 Put together a good project team with people who have the skills needed to implement the company's project.
-When it comes to creating an SCI (société civile immobilière) or any other type of business, the success of the project depends on the team put together for the purpose.
-You also need to have a well-established financing plan to see your business start-up project through to fruition.
-Once all these points have been taken care of, you can move on to the actual creation of the company.
+When it comes to creating an SCI (société civile immobilière) or any other type of company, the success of this project depends on the team put together for it.
+You must also have a very well-established financing plan to see your business creation project come to fruition.
+When these different points are well prepared, you can move on to the concrete creation of the company.

 Written by our expert Editorial staff